-AI, Global Market Panic and India’s IT Services Crossroads
+AI, Global Market Panic And India’s IT Services Crossroads

 These developments suggest the beginning of workforce recalibration at the entry layers of the services pyramid.
 Routine coding, testing, documentation, and maintenance functions are likely to become increasingly automated or ‘AI assisted’.
 At the same time, technological progress continues to expand higher order human roles.

-Each major computing transition from mainframes to personal computing, from desktop systems to cloud infrastructure reorganized workforce structures while creating new layers of technical specialization.
+Each major computing transition from mainframes to personal computing, from desktop systems to cloud infrastructure reorganised workforce structures while creating new layers of technical specialisation.

 Advanced AI systems continue to operate within human defined enterprise environments requiring professionals capable of framing problems, designing architectures, ensuring cybersecurity resilience, aligning deployments with regulatory frameworks and managing complex client relationships.